Chonthichar/InstagramWebscraperApp/README.md

 if __name__ == "__main__":
     InstagramScraperApp().run()

-### How to use:
-1. Make sure you have installed all the required packages.
-2. Input the instagram username you want to scrape in the "username_input" field.
-3. Select the desired "start_date" and "end_date"
-4. (Optional) Enter any specific hashtags you want to filter by in the "search_field".
-5. Click the "start_button" to begin the scraping process.
-6. Once the scraping is complete, a CSV file will be automatically opened containing the scraped data.

 ### Important Notes:
 1. Instagram endpoint query: Initially, we used the endpoint 'https://instagram.com/{username}/?__a=1&__d=dis' to fetch data.